Quattor

 Quattor is a generic open-source tool-kit used to install, configure, and manage computers.
-Quattor was originally developed in the framework of European Data Grid project (2001-2004).
+Quattor was originally developed in the framework of European DataGrid project (2001-2004).
 Since its first release in 2003, Quattor has been maintained and extended by a volunteer community of users and developers, primarily from the community of grid system administrators.

 The Quattor tool-kit, like other configuration management systems, reduces the staff required to maintain a cluster and facilitates reliable change management.
 However, three unique features make it particularly attractive for managing grid resources: